-We at St. Katharine of Siena School believe that each child is a unique person, loved by God and involved in a lifelong process of personal development, learning, and growth in our Catholic faith.
+At St. Katharine of Siena School we believe that each child is a unique person, loved by God and involved in a lifelong process of personal development, learning, and growth in our Catholic faith.
 Parents are the most influential teachers of their children.
 The faculty works in partnership with the family, extending and enriching the values and education a child receives at home.
 Dedicated teachers and staff model and share their faith and knowledge in a profoundly nurturing, spiritual and disciplined environment.

-Our school family is a community of Christians who care about others first, and then themselves.
-With Jesus as model, each child will grow in the realization that a Christian is a person of faith and prayer, as well as a person of service.
+Our school family is a community of Christians who care about others.
+With Jesus as model, each child will grow in the realization that a Christian is a person of faith, prayer, and service.
 An atmosphere of intellectual growth, curiosity, and respect for knowledge shall help each child to develop his talents to the fullest, share these talents joyfully, take pride in worthwhile accomplishments, appreciate the distinct gifts of others, and rejoice in their successes.

 St. Katharine of Siena School fosters the moral, spiritual, intellectual, emotional, and physical growth of its members in a spirit of dedication, freedom, and love based on the gospel message.
-Each student is a child of God.
 The students are encouraged to become responsible leaders.
 They are supported as they grow in wisdom, age and grace to assume their roles as informed, responsible citizens of our Church, our country and our world.